BookStackApp/website/content/blog/bookstack-release-v22-10.md

 ### MATLAB/Octave Code Block Highlighting

-Highlighting support has been added for MATLAB, or GNU Octave, syntax:
+Code block highlighting support has been added for MATLAB, or GNU Octave, syntax.
+Along with this, both "MATLAB" and "Octave" are now selectable languages in the WYSIWYG code editor:

 ![View of the BookStack code editor with the "Octave" language selected, with octave language code showing](/images/2022/10/octave-code-highlighting.png)